akosarch/stateful-grid/grid_component.framerfx/README.md

 To use the component you need to pass it at least one design state - `default`.
 It could be some frame from your canvas or design component.
 Use vertical '...' sign at the right side to attach the desired component to it.
 The same way you can pass another state of the component like `active` or `hover` if you need one.

-**NOTE:**
-It's recommended to use `design components` for the states to maintain the same children order and hierarchy which is crucial for the component to work properly.
+> It's recommended to use `design components` for the states to maintain the same children order and hierarchy which is crucial for the component to work properly.

 But while keeping the structure intact between the states you are free to make any adjustments to your state's children: change position, rotation, opacity, color, etc..
 All those changes should be reflected in state change during the user interaction.